k6 v0.29.0 introduced xk6 and k6 extensions to the k6 community. 🎁🎉💪

 Extensions will accelerate the innovation of the k6 ecosystem providing a framework to validate new ideas and technologies.
 Finally, the k6 core team will consider extensions with strong community interest and a solid foundation for "graduation" and becoming part of k6.

-To avoid any legal concerns we suggest extension authors use AGPLv3 or a highly-compatible license such as the Apache 2.0 license.
+To avoid any legal concerns, we suggest extension authors use the Apache 2.0 license.

 How xk6 works